aaamini/bcdc/README.md

 # The BCDC model

 This repository contains code supporting the following paper:
-- [Bayesian community detection for networks with covariates](https://arxiv.org/abs/2203.02090), Luyi Shen, Arash Amini, Nathaniel Josephs, and Lizhen Lin, arXiv:2203.02090.
+- [Bayesian community detection for networks with covariates](https://arxiv.org/abs/2203.02090), Luyi Shen, Arash Amini, Nathaniel Josephs, and Lizhen Lin.

 For the basic usage of the model see [`basic_usage.R`](https://github.com/aaamini/covar-sbm/blob/master/basic_usage.R).